izhar-nbs/AIVacationPlanner/replit.md

 ## Overview

-This is a professional demo application showcasing AI agent orchestration for vacation planning.
-The system simulates 5 autonomous AI agents working in parallel to plan complete vacations in approximately 5 minutes, demonstrating what traditionally takes 10+ hours of manual research.
-Built as a single-page application, it features a conversational chat interface, real-time multi-agent visualization, and comprehensive trip planning results with booking capabilities.
+This project is an enterprise-grade demo application showcasing AI agent orchestration for vacation planning.
+It simulates 5 autonomous AI agents working in parallel to generate comprehensive vacation plans in minutes, a process that traditionally takes hours of manual research.
+The application is a single-page application (SPA) featuring a conversational chat interface, real-time multi-agent visualization, and detailed trip planning results with mock booking capabilities.
+The primary goal is to demonstrate the "WOW factor" of AI orchestration through polished UI, animations, and seamless user experience, acting as a professional demo for client presentations.

-The application is designed as an enterprise-grade demo with a focus on "WOW factor" through polished animations, visual feedback, and seamless user interactions.
-It uses mock data throughout - no actual API calls or real booking functionality.

 ## User Preferences